MikhailMarczal/MikhailMarczal/README.md

 As a front-end developer I've knowledge about fetching API with axios and graphql, design patterns, UI and UX, and some more.

-Please contact me with you're interested.
+Please contact me if you're interested.

 # How to Reach me:
 [![Linkedin: Mikhail Wöhl Marczal](https://img.shields.io/badge/-MikhailMarczal-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/mikhail-marczal/)](https://www.linkedin.com/in/mikhail-marczal/)